How open banking and robo advice are changing our relationship with money

 Announcing the survey’s findings, Nick Hutton, head of the BlackRock UK retail sales team said: ‘For a generation that has often lacked financial confidence and has been hamstrung by immediate financial priorities, technology is empowering millennials to start thinking about their long-term financial futures by giving them access and information at their fingertips.’

-From 2018, thanks to new rules introduced by the Financial Conduct Authority, UK banks have to publish data on how many complaints and security breaches they have encountered for the first time.
+From 2018, new rules introduced by the Financial Conduct Authority required UK banks to publish data on how many complaints and security breaches they have encountered for the first time.

 The use of biometric information to verify banking customer’s credentials will continue to develop; Barclays is developing voice verification and has offered biometric readers for corporate banking clients since 2017.